PrzemyslawNowaczyk/Vaporwaves/README.md

 Amazing music by Stevia Sphere.

-Sounds recorded by my own, or downloaded from soundbible.com.
+Sounds recorded by my own, or downloaded from soundbible.com (gunshot by GoodSoundForYou, http://soundbible.com/1998-Gun-Fire.html)